theislab/dca/README.md

 ### Hyperparameter optimization

-You can run the autoencoder with `--hyper` option do perform hyperparameter search.
+You can run the autoencoder with `--hyper` option to perform hyperparameter search.